Flagsmith/flagsmith/docs/docs/system-administration/saml.md

 :::

+## Prerequisites

+### SaaS Customers & Private Cloud

+To configure the SAML integration with Flagsmith, you must have created a valid organisation at app.flagsmith.com or your private cloud URL.
+The organisation must be on our Enterprise plan.
+You should contact the Flagsmith support team (support@flagsmith.com) to create a SAML organisation and we will provide you with your organisation name.

+### Enterprise Self Hosted

+To configure the SAML integration with Flagsmith self hosted, you must be using an Enterprise licence to self host the Flagsmith application.
+You should then complete the steps listed [here](https://docs.flagsmith.com/deployment/authentication#saml---enterprise-on-premise) up to and including the line which states ‘_Once you've completed these fields, hit the Save button to create the SAML configuration._’

+## Procedure

 The Flagsmith platform can be configured for a given organisation to use SAML authentication.
 To configure SAML login for your organisation please get in touch with us directly to help set it up.